-All items posted on Blackboard must meet several criteria.
+All items posted on Canvas must meet several criteria.
 They must:

 If you would like to provide the full text, a great option is to provide a link to the item in one of our databases or as an eBook.

 Can I store or share digital information anywhere else?